nmeylan/rust-ro/README.md

-# rust-ro-hercules
+# rust-ro

-An attempt to learn rust while toying with [herculesWS](https://github.com/HerculesWS/Hercules)
+An attempt to learn rust while toying with creation of a mmorpg server.
+Inspired by [herculesWS](https://github.com/HerculesWS/Hercules) and [rathena](https://github.com/rathena/rathena)

 The goal is to rewrite some part of hercules on rust while forwarding client request to actual hercules if feature are not implemented in this project.